plut/InfinityEngine.jl/README.md

 ## Design goals
 The design goals include:

-### Mod stack management

-This project will be able to manage a whole set of mods, including which files are replaced by which mods.
-This will enable automatic detection of conflicts (optimistically, it should even be possible to fine-grain conflict detection, for example when two mods overwrite the same object property, table entry, or dialog state).

-On the other hand, WeiDU mods are stand-alone, and therefore conflict detection (if any) must be performed by the mods themselves.

-### Robustness

-This module tries to have an in-depth­view of game structures, which means that checks will be quite easy to implement (e.g. missing resources, missing translated strings etc.).
-And using a “real” programming language means that at least syntax is easy to validate.

-(on the other hand, I had several WeiDU mods crash on install because of a missing tilde in some released translation files:
-**this should never happen**.
-And I'm not even counting the number of UTF8-related errors!).

 ### User-friendliness (CLI style)

 Prevent the user from needing to learn several ad-hoc languages